operasoftware/devopera/articles/_posts/2012-10-09-flexbox-basics.md

 ---
-title: Flexbox — fast track to layout nirvana?
+title: Flexbox — Fast Track to Layout Nirvana?
 authors:
 - chris-mills
 intro: 'This article provides a basic introduction to Flexbox, the gifted new kid on the block with respect to CSS layouts.
 Here we’ll show you how the most exciting new features of Flexbox work.'